 Nose section of the fuselage Tail section of the fuselage with Engine nacelles

 From early on other modellers were interested in building these airliner models.
 With the fibreglass parts supplied by me and a small drawing they were able to build their own models.
-For most of my planes foam cores of centre fuselage, wings and horizontal stabilizer are provided by Manfred Köster.
+All templates necessary for hotwiring the foam cores are shown on these drawings so it’s possible to hotwire these cores by yourself.
+In the net one may also find some suppliers for custom-made foam cores of centre fuselage, wings and horizontal stabilizer.
 Retractable landing gears for these airliners are produced by Hawe-Modelltechnik.
 Of course building and flying of this kind of model aircraft requires a well-experienced pilot.